Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 }
 ```

-**Extensions are named** for now, mostly for supporting Java, but we'd be open to iterate that towards allowing definition through properties and anonymous classes.
+**Extensions are named** for now, mostly with the purpose of supporting Java.
+We'd be fine with this narrower approach, but we'd be open to iterate that towards allowing definition through properties and anonymous classes, if there's a need for it.

-We got the contract definition (interface) and the way to provide evidence of an extension, we'd just need to connect both things now.
+Now we've got the constraint definition (interface) and a way to provide evidence of an extension for it, we'd just need to connect the dots.
 Interfaces can be used to define constraints of a function or a class constructor.
 We the `with` keyword for that.

 ```kotlin
 fun <A> fetchById(id: String, with repository: Repository<A>): A? {